Russia targets space station project in retaliation for U.S. sanctions

 Since the end of the U.S. Space Shuttle project, Russian Soyuz spacecraft have been the only way astronauts can get to the space station, whose crews include mostly Americans and Russians, as well as visitors from other countries.

-At a time when Moscow is struggling to reform its accident-plagued space programme, Rogozin said U.S. plans to deny export licences for some high-technology items were a blow to Russian industry.
+At a time when Moscow is struggling to reform its accident-plagued space program, Rogozin said U.S. plans to deny export licenses for some high-technology items were a blow to Russian industry.
 "These sanctions are out of place and inappropriate," Rogozin said.
 "We have enough of our own problems."
+[ID:nL5N0J52K2] [ID:nL6N0NL2XE]

 Moscow's response would affect NK-33 and RD-180 engines which Russia supplies to the United States, Rogozin said.
 "We are ready to deliver these engines but on one condition that they will not be used to launch military satellites," he said.